xamantra/zyte/context.md

 ## 8. Recent Improvements & Rationale
 - **In-Memory Caching with Pre-warming**: Added a configurable, in-memory caching layer to dramatically improve performance for repeated requests.
 The cache is pre-warmed at server startup to ensure even the first page load is fast.
 This reduces server load and latency.
+- **Gzip Compression**: Implemented automatic gzip compression for all server responses where the client supports it.
+This is done after caching to reduce bandwidth without caching compressed content, providing a balance of speed and efficiency.
 - **Automated CSS injection:** SSR now automatically injects a `<link rel="stylesheet">` tag for matching `.css` files for both app and route components.
 This reduces manual errors and keeps templates clean.
 - **No hardcoded CSS links in templates:** CLI generators no longer add `<link rel="stylesheet">` tags; injection is handled by SSR for consistency.
 - **Static file serving for `/routes/...`:** The server now maps `/routes/...` URLs to `src/routes/...` for assets like CSS, ensuring correct loading for all routes and simplifying asset management.